Patapon: Development and release

 Kemmei Adachi served as composer while Kotani wrote the lyrics.
 Kemmei was recruited from the game's conception and proposed ideas to develop the game.
 Music was composed of multiple African instruments.
 Pyramid proposed to make the Patapons sing back to the player once a command was sent.
-Vocals for the songs were provided by Kemmei and Kotani's son who was 10 years old at the time.
+Vocals for the songs were provided by Kotani's son who was 10 years old at the time.

 Patapon was released in Japan on December 20, 2007.
 It was later released in Europe on February 22, 2008, and in North America on February 26, 2008.
 To promote the game, an event was held from December 5 to December 17, 2007 at the Sample Lab in Omotesandō, Tokyo.
 A demo was released on February 7, 2008 in Japan.
 A different demo for North America and Europe was released later on February 14, 2008 and included an exclusive weapon that can be transferred to the full release.
-The game was ported onto PlayStation 4 under the title, Patapon Remastered, and was released worldwide on August 1, 2017.
+The game was ported onto PlayStation 4 under the title Patapon Remastered and was released worldwide on August 1, 2017.

+A second remaster, bundled with its sequel as Patapon 1+2 Replay, was released for the Nintendo Switch, PlayStation 5 and Windows on July 12, 2025 by Bandai Namco Entertainment.
+Developed by sAs, developer of the Theatrhythm series, it further enhances on gameplay and graphics from the original.
+Multiplayer is exclusive to the Nintendo Switch version.